The Energy Vitamin

 The synthesis of B12 is achieved only by microorganisms.
 Food sources of B12 are predominately animal products.
 B12 is found much less frequently in plant foods.
 The B12-like compounds found in fermented foods, mushrooms, and yeast have no bioactivity in human physiology and may not be bioavailable within our bodies.
 Regardless of where B12 compounds are found, the original source is always microorganisms.

 These microorganisms live in the ground, in untreated groundwater, in a few algae, and in the intestinal tract of some humans and animals (primarily in those that are pasture-raised).
 In nature, only a relatively small number of microorganisms are known to encode a complete de novo biosynthetic pathway of vitamin B12.
 One of these bacteria is a probiotic called Lactobacillus reuteri CRL 1098, which is found naturally in the intestines of many humans.
 Preliminary studies propose that because the B12 producing organisms live primarily in the colon, humans don’t absorb the B12 made by their gut bacteria.
-So B12 food sources and/or supplementation is recommended.
+So B12 food sources and/or supplementation are recommended.

 RDA Recommendations vs. Individual Requirements